 Undergraduate Students

-Andrea Bickley is a second-year LSU psychology major and McNair Research Scholar from Alton, Illinois.
-She plans to attend graduate school to pursue a career as an I/O psychologist in consulting.
+Andrea Bickley is a LSU psychology major and McNair Research Scholar from Alton, Illinois.
+She is in her junior year and plans to attend graduate school to pursue a career as an I/O psychologist in consulting.
 She enjoys spending time with family and friends and watching Netflix.